meta-toolkit/meta-toolkit.org/overview-tutorial.md

     * `corpusname.dat.labels.gz`: compressed version of
       `corpusname.dat.labels`
     * In the `gz.toml` file, you will need to include the `num-docs` parameter.
  - `file_corpus`: each document is its own file.
-There is a `corpusname-full-corpus.txt` which contains (on each line) a required label for each document followed by the path to the file on disk.
-If the documents don't have specified class labels, just precede the line with [none] or similar.
+Your corpus configuration file (typically `file.toml`) should specify a `list` key to point MeTA at a list of all of the documents in your corpus.
+This file, `list-full-corpus.txt` (where list is whatever you set the `list` key to in your configuration file; typically just the name of the corpus again) contains (on each line) a required label for each document followed by the path to the file on disk (separated by a tab or a space).
+If the documents don't have specified class labels, just precede the line with `[none]` or similar.
  - `libsvm_corpus`: if only being used for classification, MeTA can also take libsvm-formatted input to create a `forward_index`.